-The GDPR allows, at this time, a free circulation of personal data within the European Union without prerequisites administrative formalities.
+The GDPR allows, at this time, the free circulation of personal data within the European Union without prerequisites or administrative formalities.

 The sending of data to a third-party country is possible when there is an adequacy decision of the European Commission (Article 45 of the GDPR).
-An “adequacy decision” is a decision establishing that a third-party country, through its internal legislation, offers a level of protection of personal data equivalent to that guaranteed within the European Union.
+An “adequacy decision” establishes that a third-party country, through its internal legislation, offers personal data protection equivalent to that guaranteed within the European Union.

-Therefore, such a decision authorizes data flows from the European Union to the appropriate third country, without the need for a transfer instrument under Article 46 of the GDPR.
+Therefore, such a decision authorizes data flows from the European Union to the appropriate third country without requiring a transfer instrument under Article 46 of the GDPR.

 What criteria are used to determine adequacy?

 The Japanese example: Like several third-party countries, Japan has been the subject of an adequacy decision by the European Commission since July 2018.
-Several elements motivated this decision, and in particular the fact that Japan has recognized the protection of personal data as a fundamental right.
-In addition, several measures have been adopted, namely a common set of guarantees and individual rights, or the supervision of the proper application of the legislation by an independent authority, the Personal Information Protection Commission.
+Several elements motivated this decision, in particular, the fact that Japan has recognized personal data protection as a fundamental right.
+In addition, several measures have been adopted, namely a standard set of guarantees and individual rights or the supervision of the proper application of the legislation by an independent authority, the Personal Information Protection Commission.